Labrador Hollow Unique Area

-The Labrador Hollow Unique Area is a 1474 acre conservation area located in Cortland and Onondaga counties, New York, and was the first property to be designated as a Unique Area by New York.
+The Labrador Hollow Unique Area is a 1474 acre conservation area located in Cortland and Onondaga counties, New York.
 The area is located adjacent to and between Kettlebail State Forest and Morgan Hill State Forest, and is managed by the New York State Department of Environmental Conservation.
-The area is open to the public and includes Labrador Pond and Tinker Falls.
+The area is open to the public and includes Labrador Pond and the 50 ft Tinker Falls.

+Labrador Hollow is a glacially carved valley.
+The land was sparsely populated throughout the 19th and 20th centuries, though portions were logged or used for farming, including the cultivation of ginseng.
+New York state purchased the land for preservation purposes between 1974 and 1978, naming it a "Unique Area".
+Since that time several trails have been developed on the land, including a boardwalk around wetlands by Labrador Pond and a handicapped accessible trail to Tinkers Falls.

 Physical features

 Labrador Hollow sits within a 1/2 mi glacially carved valley with steep walls.
 The valley's orientation and topography cause it to be shaded for most of the day, leading to cooler conditions and plant life more typical of mountain bogs such as those found in the Adirondacks.
+336 acre of Labrador Hollow are classified as freshwater wetlands.

+The valley ends to the north at a roughly 100 ft hill, which divides water that flows south into Labrador Creek (and is part of the Susquehanna River watershed) from water that flows north into Butternut Creek (and eventually reaches the St. Lawrence River).

+The unique area is situated between Kettlebail State Forest and Morgan Hill State Forest, and its 1474 acre are split between Cortland County (714 acre) and Onondaga County (760 acre), New York.
+A paved county paved roads travel north to south through the unique area.